-Threats of Violence Model Policy
+Threats of Violence Policy

 The Governing Board of The Leadership School adopts the following policy effective on the date that the policy is adopted by the Board.

 SECTION 1.
 Policy.

 It is the policy of the Governing Board to take all reasonable steps to provide a safe environment for students and staff.
 To that end, any threat by any individual directed toward another which if carried out would pose a potential danger to the life and safety of students and/or staff should be regarded and treated seriously.